Lava & Loleygaon Tours

 Lava also attracts many trekkers.
 Trekking to Samthar Plateau starts from a place called Gompa Dara which is located close to Lava.
 The forested areas around Lava is also a paradise for bird watchers.
 You can see many different birds like Blue Robins, Fulvetta, Finch, Wren Babblers and lot more.

 Close to the local market (bazaar) is Lava Monastery (the original name is Lava Jamgyong Kongtrul Monastery).
 This should be covered as part of your day visit.
 The ambience in the monastery with typical Tibetan architecture is serene and wonderful.
+If you can visit early in the morning, you can see and hear the young lamas offering prayers and chanting, and you can also join the prayers.

 Lava Monastery (with a monk)